 The concept testing report would look something like this:

 Marketing strategy is all about drafting a way to reach out to the targeted audience.

-Perhaps the best and most straightforward method is to just follow McCarthy’s 4Ps of marketing for your New Product Development project.
+Perhaps the best and most straightforward method is to follow McCarthy’s 4Ps of marketing for your New Product Development project.

-Business analysis will help you decide whether the New Product Development efforts are worth the financial investment or not.
-That is, estimating the selling price and expected profits of the new software Product Development company.
+This business analysis will help you decide whether the New Product Development efforts are worth the financial investment or not, i.e., will it create a continuous stream of value?

-a) Cost-Based Pricing Model: Here, the initial production cost is added to the markup percentage to come up with the final price you would quote for the software product.
+Here, the initial production cost is added to the markup percentage to come up with your new product’s final price.

-Also, if your business analysis team applies the “psychological price trick,” i.e., ending the final price with 5 or 9 digit number, chances of success are expected to increase.
+If your business analysis team applies the psychological price trick, i.e., ending the final price with 5 or 9 digits, chances of conversions increase.

-b) Market-Focused Pricing: This pricing is inferred after a thorough analysis of the pricing model of similar software products in the market.
+This pricing is inferred after a thorough analysis of the pricing model of similar products in the target market.

 The factors to consider when selecting a competitive price: